Jackson picks me up for our four month anniversary in a limo. A fricking limo!

 “S’not fun’e,” she says, still with a mouth full of cream.

-I can’t even respond as I double over, laugher shaking my body and giving me stomach cramps.
+I can’t even respond as I double over, laughter shaking my body and giving me stomach cramps.
 As Erica shallows, she starts laughing too, and we eventually end up like two idiots on the floor.

 When the laughter dies down to small puffs of chuckles, I turn to look at her.
 “You know when something like this happens, you think, man!
 It’s really been a long time since I’ve laughed like that.”